CompuTec/computec-docs/docs/processforce/index.md

     Production → Routings
 :::

 Routing determines the steps that are performed in the manufacturing process for a specific product.
 Resources required for production and Operations performed on it can be defined within Routing.
-ProcessForce solution allows defining of many settings for Routing, Operation, and Resource.
+CompuTec ProcessForce solution allows defining of many settings for Routing, Operation, and Resource.

 Click [here](./user-guide/routings/overview.md) to find out more.